 - Water plays an important role in participants' preferences on where to recreate because of the activities enabled by water access. - Latino non-visitation of recreation sites largely results from a lack of money, time, knowledge, language accessibility, and fear.
-Latinos often conceive of recreation as a place to gather with others in groups, which affects their decision-making on where and how to recreate.24
+Latinos often conceive of recreation as a place to gather with others in groups, which affects their decision-making on where and how to recreate.42

-The Colorado River is the lifeblood of the Southwest, where onethird of the nation's Latinos live and work.
-Its water sustains over 35 million people in seven states, driving a \$1.4 trillion economy, but over-allocation and drought have placed significant stress on water supplies and river health.25

-Lakes provide fertile soil and water perfect for agricultural production.

-There are 2.5 - 3 million farmworkers in the United States, 80% of whom are Latino.

-• The Great Lakes region is known for its bountiful and diverse agricultural production which provides ideal conditions for corn, soybeans and hay crops, as well as 15% of the country's dairy products.
-Between the production of crops and livestock, the region produces \$14.5 billion in annual agricultural sales.26
+- The Colorado River is the lifeblood of the Southwest, where one-third of the nation's Latinos live and work.
+Its water sustains over 40 million people in seven states, irrigating 5.5 million acres of farmland, generating 4 billion kilowatt-hours annually and driving a \$1.4 trillion economy, but over-allocation and drought have placed significant stress on water supplies and river health.4344 - Lakes provide fertile soil and water perfect for agricultural production.
+There are 2.5 3 million farmworkers in the United States, 80% of whom are Latino. - The Great Lakes region is known for its bountiful and diverse agricultural production which provides ideal conditions for corn, soybeans and hay crops, as well as 15% of the country's dairy products.
+Between the production of crops and livestock, the region produces \$14.5 billion in annual agricultural sales.45 - The Everglades supplies freshwater to 9 million Floridians and fuels South Dade's \$1.5 billion agriculture and horticulture industry.
+But the watershed is facing drought, toxic algae blooms, and wildlife die-offs threatening tourism, outdoor recreation, businesses and human health.46

-LATINO PUBLIC OPINION

-- 93% of Latino voters in the West support restoring Clean Water Act protections for smaller streams and seasonal wetlands.27 - 91% believe that it's very important for the president and Congress to take steps to protect drinking water from contamination. - 68% think that low levels of water in rivers is an extremely serious issue. - 89% of Latino voters support improving migration of salmon in Idaho rivers so that there are abundant populations. - 93% of Latinos support increasing federal funding to extend running water and sanitation services to rural areas and tribal communities who currently lack access.
+- 93% of Latino voters in the West support restoring Clean Water Act protections for smaller streams and seasonal wetlands.47 - 91% believe that it's very important for the president and Congress to take steps to protect drinking water from contamination. - 89% of Latino voters in Idaho support improving migration of salmon so that there are abundant populations. - 91% of Latino voters in the West support increasing federal funding to extend running water and sanitation services to rural areas and tribal communities who currently lack access.48 - 66% think that low levels of water in rivers is a very serious issue.